pagkly/Zed/Investopedia4/What You Should Know About Gross-Up Payments.md

 ## The Gross-Up Controversy

-With executive pay coming under increased scrutiny in light of the 2008 financial crisis, grossing up has grown as an increasingly popular way to pay executives.
+With executive pay coming under increased scrutiny in light of the 2008 [[Financial Crisis|financial crisis]], grossing up has grown as an increasingly popular way to pay executives.
 Companies can efficiently increase executive pay by 30% or more, without it being apparent in their financial statements since those statements show only what employees net.

 Nonetheless, several companies have made headlines for employing gross-up tactics with egregious and controversial results.
 In 2005, consulting firm Towers Perrin conducted a study revealing that 77% of companies, when changing management, grossed up [[severance packages]](https://www.investopedia.com/terms/s/severence-package.asp) for outgoing executives.
 One such company was Gillette, purchased by Procter & Gamble in 2005.
 Gillette's departing [chief executive officer](https://www.investopedia.com/terms/c/ceo.asp) (CEO), James Kilts, received $13 million in gross-up payments in his severance package.

-In addition, with the rise of the gig economy, work from home (WFH), and entrepreneurship, grossing up is hard to determine since the total income of the individual is unknown as it includes multiple streams of income in addition to the full-time jobs.
+In addition, with the rise of the [[Gig Economy|gig economy]], work from home (WFH), and entrepreneurship, grossing up is hard to determine since the total income of the individual is unknown as it includes multiple streams of income in addition to the full-time jobs.